AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 But Xerxes’ pride was short-lived.
 As his army marched across the bridge, a storm began to rage.
 The wind whipped up the waves, and the bridge began to shake.
 Xerxes ordered his men to stop marching, but it was too late.
 The bridge collapsed, and thousands of Persian soldiers were thrown into the sea.

 Xerxes was devastated.
-He had lost one of his greatest achievements, and he had lost many of his best soldiers.
+He had lost one of his greatest achievements and many of his best soldiers.
 But he was still determined to conquer Greece.
 He ordered his engineers to build a new bridge, and within a few months, the bridge was complete.

 Xerxes’ army finally crossed the Hellespont and invaded Greece.
 But the Greeks were ready for them.
 They defeated the Persian army at the Battle of Salamis, and Xerxes was forced to retreat.